divanvisagie/ratatoskr-prototype/docs/ARCHITECTURE.md

 ### `relevance_to`
 A capability can implement this method to inform the system how relevant it is to a particular message.
 This is especially useful for filters that are waiting for a user response and may want to make themselves prioritised over other filters in certain situations.

-### `process`
+### `apply`
-This is the main method of a filter.
+This is the main method of a capability.
 It takes a `RequestMessage` and returns a `ResponseMessage`.
-The text of the `ResponseMessage` is then saved by the Context Saving Filter and passed back to the bot interface.
+The text of both the `RequestMessage` and the `ResponseMessage` are then saved by the Context Saving Capability and passed back to the bot interface.

 # Performance considerations